 Sexual Assault and Domestic Violence

-If an incident of sexual assault or domestic violence occurs, you have reporting options.
-Please contact University Police at (360) 650-3911, the Bellingham Police Department at 911, and/or Sue Guenter-Schlesinger in the Equal Opportunity Office at (360) 650-3307.
+If an incident of sexual assault or domestic violence occurs, you have reporting options, including the University Police at (360) 650-3911, the Bellingham Police Department at 911, the Office of Student Life at (360) 650-3706, and/or Sue Guenter-Schlesinger in the Equal Opportunity Office at (360) 650-3307.
 Sue Guenter-Schlesinger is Western’s Title IX Coordinator; more information about your rights under Title IX can be found on the Equal Opportunity Office website.

 Discrimination and Sexual Harassment